Check Back for Updates

 The map below focuses on and around Paradise Valley but also includes Black Bottom, the Medical Center / Brush Park area, Sugar Hill, and some key locations farther from the core study area.
 Note that some of the streets where the clubs were located, including Hastings Street, are no longer there.
 The base street map is a modern base map that provides context.

 If you want to learn more, I highly recommend the books “Before Motown: A History of Jazz in Detroit 1920-1960 by Lars Bjorn and Jim Gallert (the primary source used for the above map) and “Jazz from Detroit” by Mark Stryker.
+Lars Bjorn, Jim Gallert, and I have partnered to provide a separate resource for Detroit’s jazz history.
+You can find more information at www.detroitjazzhistory.com.

 I have been documenting Black-owned businesses in Detroit during its population peak, in the early 1950s, prior to the construction of the Interstate Highway System and substantial urban renewal projects in Black Bottom, Paradise Valley, the Medical Center District, and the Cultural Center District.
 I am pleased to share the completed map.
 Please use the link below to the blog associated blogpost: